vitalik/django-ninja/docs/docs/tutorial/pagination.md

  - The `paginate_queryset` method is passed the initial queryset and should return an iterable object that contains only the data in the requested page.
 This method accepts the following arguments:
     - `items`: a queryset (or iterable) returned by the api function
     - `request`: django http request object
-    - `**params`: kwargs that will contain all the arguments that decorated function recieved (to access pagination input get `params["pagination"]` - it will be a validated instance of your `Input` class)
+    - `**params`: kwargs that will contain all the arguments that decorated function received (to access pagination input get `params["pagination"]` - it will be a validated instance of your `Input` class)

 Example: